-- Identification of children as children with disabilities, including identification as children with particular impairments - Placement of children in particular educational settings - Disciplinary actions taken (incidence, duration, and type of actions, including suspensions and expulsions) - Identified as having a disability, including which disability; - Placed in specific educational settings; and - Disciplined at school (i.e., the incidence, duration, and type of disciplinary actions taken, including suspension and expulsion).
+- Identification of children as children with disabilities, including identification as children with particular impairments - Placement of children in particular educational settings - Disciplinary actions taken (incidence, duration, and type of actions, including suspensions and expulsions) - Disciplined at school (i.e., the incidence, duration, and type of disciplinary actions taken, including suspension and expulsion).

-These three areas have been mentioned multiple times, and now we see them as part of IDEA-required monitoring by states.
+These three areas have been mentioned multiple times, and now we see them as part of IDEArequired monitoring by states.